 Use the latest versions.

 How important are those pesky Adobe, Flash, or QuickTime software updates?
 Very!
-New potential dangers are often found in these common software programs, so it is very important to make sure that you are always using the latest version.
-Your Managed IT Service Provider can automate all of these updates so you never have to worry about whether or not you are using the latest version.
+New potential dangers can hide found in these common software programs.
+It is very important to make sure that you are always using the latest version of each program.
+Your Managed IT Service Provider can automate all of these updates.
+Then you never have to worry about whether or not you are using the latest version.

 Back up your data regularly.

-Backing up your files and data regularly protects you from any disaster that may occur, from files being accidentally deleted by one of your employees to a fire or water damage in the office.
+Backing up your files and data regularly protects you from any disaster that may occur.
+These disasters can include files being accidentally deleted, a fire, or even water damage in the office.
 Make sure you are protected in the event of disaster by having an automated and monitored backup in place.

 Be careful on the go.